 It’s clear then that companies must have a range of security systems in place to secure and back up their data.
 But it’s also your responsibility to know where these hosted providers store their data.

-When looking for cybersecurity products, their data policies and privacy measures are hugely important.
-Credible security vendors will have spent a lot of time creating accessible privacy documents and GDPR statements because they know how important data security is to businesses of all sizes.
+When looking for cloud technologies, data policies and privacy measures are hugely important.
+Credible cloud providers will have spent a lot of time creating accessible privacy documents and GDPR statements because they know how important data security is to businesses of all sizes.

-Larger security vendors have multiple data centers around the world.
+Larger cloud based providers will have multiple data centers around the world.
 They offer businesses the choice of where they would like their data to be stored.
 This is a good step toward keeping in control of your business’s data.